X-L-Liu/MAPE/README.md

 [//]: # ([Paper]&#40;&#41; )

-> **Abstract:** *Neural networks are susceptible to carefully crafted adversarial examples, leading to high-confidence
-> incorrect judgments.
-Due to the stealthiness and difficulty in detection, transfer-based black-box attacks have become
-> a focus of adversarial defense.
-Previous methods for high-order denoising were limited to specific target models,
-> exhibiting poor generalization when countering adversarial attacks from unseen substitute models.
-Herein, we propose
-> a deep learning training framework called multi-source adversarial perturbations elimination (MAPE) to defend against
-> transfer-based attacks.
-MAPE consists of multiple parallel single-source adversarial perturbation elimination
-> mechanisms (SAPE), creating adversarial examples for training in a randomized and multimodal manner.
-Using a
-> meticulously designed self-attention U-Net (SAU-Net) as the extractor of perturbations elimination, MAPE enhances
-> the generalization of SAU-Net through diverse updates of label loss differences.
-Evaluations on CIFAR and
-> Mini-ImageNet demonstrate that MAPE showcases high generalization and robustness.
-The MAPE-based defense system
-> constructed with SAU-Net and the target model can extract and eliminate adversarial perturbations from various
-> adversarial examples, effectively defending against unseen adversarial attacks from different substitute models.*
+> **Abstract:** *Neural networks are vulnerable to meticulously crafted adversarial examples, resulting in high-confidence misclassifications in image classification tasks.
+Due to their stealthiness and difficulty in detection, transfer-based black-box attacks have become a significant focus of defense.
+In this work, we propose a deep learning training framework called multi-source adversarial perturbations elimination (MAPE) to defend against diverse transfer-based attacks.
+MAPE consists of the single-source adversarial perturbation elimination (SAPE) training mechanism and the pre-trained models probabilistic scheduling algorithm (PPSA).
+SAPE employs a thoughtfully designed channel-attention U-Net as an extractor and generates adversarial examples using a pre-trained model (e.g., ResNet).
+These adversarial examples are used to train the extractor, enhancing its ability to extract and eliminate adversarial perturbations.
+PPSA extends the number of pre-trained models from one to several, introducing model difference probability and negative momentum probability based on their output scores and scheduling records, respectively.
+By combining these two probabilities, PPSA can dynamically schedule the pre-trained models utilized in SAPE to maximize the differences between them across adjacent training cycles, thereby enhancing the extractor's generalization in addressing adversarial perturbations.
+The MAPE-based defense system effectively eliminates adversarial perturbations from various adversarial examples, providing robust defense against unseen adversarial attacks from different substitute models.
+In a black-box attack scenario, utilizing ResNet-34 as the target model, our approach achieves average defense rates exceeding 95% on the CIFAR-10 dataset and over 70% on the Mini-ImageNet dataset, demonstrating state-of-the-art performance.*
 >

 ## Installation